ShieldBattery/ShieldBattery/README.md

 via `services.msc`.
-If you'd actually like to play a game through ShieldBattery, you'll need to have a [manner-pylon](https://github.com/tec27/manner-pylon) server running, either locally or you can use the [online dev version](https://dev.shieldbattery.net/) (currently unupdated).
+If you'd actually like to play a game through ShieldBattery, you'll need to have a [manner-pylon](https://github.com/tec27/manner-pylon) server running, either locally or you can use the [online dev version](https://dev.shieldbattery.net/).

 **Note**: If you're running manner-pylon locally (or on any other non-official host), you will need to add those extra hosts to the allowed hosts list.
 You do